-The House of Seven Gables is one of the most well-known attractions in Salem, due to its being the inspiration behind a chilling literary classic by author Nathaniel Hawthorne.
+The House of Seven Gables is one of the most well-known attractions in Salem, due to it being the inspiration behind a chilling literary classic by author Nathaniel Hawthorne.
 Employees and visitors all report seeing spirits peering through the window as well as hearing child-like footsteps running across the attic.
-If that isn’t enough to get you jumping, you may also enjoy Salem’s Festival of the Dead.
-It’s a month long festival that gets particularly exciting during Halloween weekend.
-During the festival you can experience The Annual Psychic Fair and Witchcraft Expo and in the evening dine and dance the night away at The Official Salem Witches Halloween Ball.
+If that isn’t enough to send chills down your spine, you may also enjoy Salem’s Festival of the Dead.
+It’s a month-long festival that gets particularly exciting during Halloween weekend.
+During the festival, you can experience The Annual Psychic Fair and Witchcraft Expo and in the evening dine and dance the night away at The Official Salem Witches Halloween Ball.

-Sleepy Hollow is the birthplace of the well-known tale The Legend of Sleepy Hallow, so Halloween is an especially unique time to visit the city.
+Sleepy Hollow is the birthplace of the well-known tale The Legend of Sleepy Hollow, so Halloween is an especially unique time to visit the city.
 Horseman’s Hollow is both a trick and a treat for visitors.
-The Phillipsburg Manor, a 300-year old mansion, is transformed into a spectacle of ghosts, ghouls, and witches with creepy surprises at every turn.
+The Phillipsburg Manor — a 300-year-old mansion — is transformed into a spectacle of ghosts, ghouls, and witches with creepy surprises at every turn.

-If you’re vampire enthusiast or if you want to have a seriously bragworthy Halloween experience, Transylvania is the place to be!
+If you’re a vampire enthusiast or if you want to have a seriously bragworthy Halloween experience, Transylvania is the place to be!
 Made famous in numerous films as the resting place of vampires, it’s only right that it lives up to the hype as one of the best Halloween experiences in the world.
-Once home to Vlad the Impaler, Bran Castle is open during the day as well as a brave few who would like to spend the night!
+Once home to Vlad Dracula (AKA Vlad the Impaler), Bran Castle is open during the day and is also available to a brave few who would like to spend the night!

-Staying with the spirit of Dracula, one of the world’s best Halloween parties will be held in Sighisoara Citadel (the birthplace of Dracula), complete with traditional Romanian food.
-Yum!
-(Spoiler alert, blood is not a featured beverage, despite the region’s vampiric fame.)
+Staying with the spirit of Dracula, one of the world’s best Halloween parties will be held in Sighisoara Citadel (the birthplace of Dracula), complete with traditional Romanian food — YUM! (spoiler alert: blood is not a featured beverage, despite the region’s vampiric fame).
 If by chance you have energy in the morning to do some more sightseeing, visit Snagov Monastery.
-Snagov Monastery is located on an island, surrounded by a lake with the same name.
+The monastery is located on an island, surrounded by a lake with the same name.
 The tomb of Dracula is located in front of the church alter on the island.
 Eerie!

 If you’ve never been able to get to New Orleans for Mardi Gras, Halloween is the next best thing!
-On Halloween night there’s an annual walking parade that begins at Molly at the Market and works its way through the French Quarter.
-The Voodoo Music Festival lasts for 3 days starting on October 30th-November 1st, with an annual theme of “worship the music.”
-There are several main stages that will be hosting acts such as Ozzy Osbourne, The Zac Brown Band, and the Skrillex and Diplo duo to name a few.
-In addition to the main festivities, there are also activities for children at Boo at the Zoo.
-This is a Halloween extravaganza with games, a haunted house, a ghost train and of course trick-or-treating!
+On Halloween night, there’s an annual walking parade that begins at Molly at the Market and works its way through the French Quarter.
+There’s also the Voodoo Music Festival, which lasts for 3 days at the end of October.
+This year’s show includes heavy-hitters like Mumford & Sons, A Perfect Circle, Childish Gambino, Arctic Monkeys, and Modest Mouse.
+In addition to the main festivities, there are also activities for children at Boo at the Zoo — a Halloween extravaganza with games, a haunted house, a ghost train, and of course … trick-or-treating!

-Rounding out our countdown is the country in which Halloween originated 3,000 years ago, according to legend.
-The Halloween festival in Dublin lasts all weekend long ending on November 1st and will be host to more than 37 events, 25 of which are geared towards family fun!
+Rounding out our countdown is the country in which Halloween originated 3,000 years ago (according to legend).
+The Halloween festivities in Dublin last all weekend long towards the end of October and will be host to tons of events — most of which are geared towards family fun!

-A few attractions include The Bram Stroker Festival, Halloween Howl, The Trick or Treat Trail, Witches Lair and more!
-Additionally, you will bear witness to the most outrageous costumes at the Samhain Halloween parade.
-Don’t want to participate in family-fun activities?
+One of the main attractions is The Bram Stoker Festival, which features all kinds of horror-filled treats and attractions for the whole family and spans four days.
+Don’t want to participate in family-oriented activities?
 Get your drink on like a true Irishman at one of the hostel pub crawls!